|

 Additional Training

-Upon completion of the academy, you will have been exposed to a little of
+Upon completion of the Initial Training for New Members, you will have been exposed to a little of

 learn new skills and keep old ones sharp.
 RMRU is constantly